About the Shared Rural Network

 How will the 95% coverage target be reached?

-To deliver the programme, the mobile network operators (MNOs) will invest in upgrading their existing network, shared infrastructure and new phone masts.
-This will eliminate the majority of partial not-spots - areas where there is currently coverage from at least one, but not all operators.
+To deliver the programme, the mobile network operators (MNOs) have invested in upgrading their existing network, sharing infrastructure and building new phone masts.
+This has significantly reduced the number of partial not-spots – these are areas where there is coverage from at least one, but not all operators.

-The Government is providing additional investment to eliminate total not-spots - those hard-to-reach areas where there is currently no coverage from any operator.
+The Government is providing additional investment to tackle total not-spots – those hard-to-reach areas where there is currently no coverage from any operator.

 When will improvements be delivered?